Self-Hosted Deployment Configuration Files Reference

 VariableDefaultDescription

 LETSENCRYPT_EMAIL-Email address for Let's Encrypt account registration and certificate expiry notifications.
-Required when LETSENCRYPT_DOMAIN is set.
-Let's Encrypt sends renewal reminders to this address.
+Required when LETSENCRYPT_DOMAIN is set to an actual domain.

 Common Configuration Scenarios